7 Things You Should Know If It's Your First Time Doing Pantomime

 Pantos are often rehearsed on a very tight schedule.
-You’ll likely get between two and three weeks to rehearse a two and a half hour show.
-This means that the whole cast and creative team will be in a sink or swim situation from the start.
+You’ll likely get between two and three weeks to rehearse a two-and-a-half-hour show.
+This means that the whole cast and creative team will be in a sink-or-swim situation from the start.
 The schedule won’t give you enough time to sink, so slap your goggles on and start paddling.
-Some discerning actors may like to point out problems during the rehearsal period like; “The costume is ridiculous and uncomfortable.” or “My character seems very one dimensional” and even “The story doesn't really make sense.”
+Some discerning actors may like to point out problems during the rehearsal period like; “The costume is ridiculous and uncomfortable.” or “My character seems very one dimensional” or even “The story doesn't really make sense.”
 These are all real problems and should not be ignored, and we’d love to have an hour-long discussion about why the baddie is actually just a misunderstood goodie, but the clock is ticking.

-Something else that might shock the first time Panto performer is just how ready the audience are for interaction and that’s because they’ve seen it all before.
-Pantos usually follow a series of set patterns, routines and rules, and in this way an audience knows exactly what’s in store.
+Something else that might shock the first-time Panto performer is just how ready the audience is for interaction and that’s because they’ve seen it all before.
+Pantos usually follow a series of set patterns, routines and rules, and in this way, an audience knows exactly what’s in store.
 It’s like a set of familiar Christmas decorations that get unpacked every year.
 The decorations are the same, though they’re never hung on the tree in quite the same way.
 You may not be too keen on playing stock characters or rehashing terrible dad jokes but in order to perform Panto well….

 You have to embrace the form

-Some classical actors and cutting-edge artistes like to look down their noses at Panto, but if you’re a first timer then you are in for a very intense learning experience.
-After all (begins a lecture on Theatre History), Pantomime has its roots in Opera and Commedia Dell’Arte.
-It also has a lot in common with musical theatre and classical dramas, but with everything turned up to eleven.
-The slapstick routines should be clear and sharp.
-The terrible gags and puns need to come thick and fast and land their setups and punchlines cleanly.
-Innuendos and edgy jokes need to be crude enough to be slightly shocking and funny, but not so filthy that they cause offence or disgust.
-The characters, while being seemingly one-dimensional (Hero, Villain, Good Fairy etc), must be clear and well defined without being just, ‘stereotypical’.
+Some classical actors and cutting-edge artistes like to look down their noses at Panto, but if you’re a first-timer then you are in for a very intense learning experience.
+After all, pantomime has its roots in opera and Commedia Dell’Arte.
+It also has a lot in common with musical theatre and classical dramas, but with everything turned up to 11.

 THE DAME… there’s nothing like them

-Every Panto has a star character and they are... (drum roll) the créme-de-la-créme, the cherry on top, the delightful, the frightful and oh-so-exciteful, man in a dress who causes the mess, with an introduction so long it cannot be wrong, the biggest, the brightest, the best...
+Every Panto has a star character and they are the créme-de-la-créme, the cherry on top, the delightful, the frightful and oh-so-exciteful, man in a dress who causes the mess, with an introduction so long it cannot be wrong, the biggest, the brightest, the best...
 THE DAAAAAME!

-Entering the stage like a whirlwind of energy and glitter, the role of ‘The Dame’ epitomises panto; big, bold, brash and colourful.
-Part-diva, part-standup, part-joker, part-fool, the Dame is the strongest link between the audience and the actors onstage.
-They initiate, most (if not all) of the physical audience interaction eg: inviting kids up onstage, going into the audience with water pistols, etc. Also, just in case you weren’t aware, the Dame is always a man in drag and, for various venues, is often played by the same actor for many years.
-In this way the Dame becomes a well known face to the audience.
+Entering the stage like a whirlwind of energy and glitter, the role of the Dame epitomises panto; big, bold, brash and colourful.
+Part diva, part standup, part joker, part fool, the Dame is the strongest link between the audience and the actors onstage.
+They initiate, most (if not all) of the physical audience interaction eg: by inviting kids up onstage, going into the audience with water pistols, etc. Also, just in case you weren’t aware, the Dame is always a man in drag and, for various venues, is often played by the same actor for many years.
+In this way, the Dame becomes a well-known face to the audience.

 Learn to deal with an audience

-Dealing with a Panto audience is a real trial by fire and it can be tough figuring it out.
-First of all, think about audience interaction as if it’s a game of call and response, “Oh no it’s not!”, “Oh, yes it is!”, “Oh, not it’s not!”
-“OH, YES IT IS!” etc. There are a few little techniques I’ve found useful.
-First of all, be super clear and big with any signals that tell the audience what to do - save your subtlety for Pinter.
-Without getting too technical or academic about it, I’d advise anyone struggling to get an audience on-side to try gauging an audience’s reaction along the lines of ENERGY and FOCUS.
+Save your subtlety for Pinter.
+Without getting too technical or academic about it, I’d advise anyone struggling to get an audience on-side to try gauging an audience’s reaction along the lines of Energy and Focus.
 If you have any teaching or workshop facilitation experience it might come in handy here.
-Sometimes, you might put the ‘call’ out, hear their ‘response’, and notice that they have loads of energy but very little focus, or perhaps they have no energy at all or maybe there’s just a wall of indistinct noise coming back at you.
-Adjust the pace, tone and volume of your ‘calls’, to test either the audience’s ENERGY or FOCUS and get them onto whatever level you want.
+Sometimes, you might put the call out, hear their response, and notice that they have loads of energy but very little focus.
+Or perhaps they have no energy at all or maybe there’s just a wall of indistinct noise coming back at you.
+Adjust the pace, tone and volume of your calls, to test either the audience’s energy or focus and get them onto whatever level you want.
 Mixing up your ad-libbed reactions eg: “Oh, you can be louder than that.” or “That was nice and loud, but not fast enough” can playfully challenge your audience and keep you active and engaged as well.

-As a rule, try to always keep your audience interactions playful and light.
 They’ll know what’s expected of them and more often than not will be happy to follow your gestural instructions.
-Interacting with an audience is something you only learn by doing, and chances are you’ll find your own way of dealing with them and there will be days where you’re exhausted and feel yourself lacking energy and focus, which is why you must...
+Interacting with an audience is something you only learn by doing, and chances are you’ll find your own way of dealing with them.
+There'll be days where you’re exhausted and feel yourself lacking energy and focus, which is why you must...

 Look after yourself

-If you can get home to see family, or get family up to see you, that's great.
-However, sometimes this is just not possible and being alone at Christmas time can be hard.
-If there are any other cast or crew members stranded with you, host some dinner and drinks in your digs or organise a meal somewhere local.
-That way you will all have some company on Christmas day and you can all eat, drink and be merry together.
-Because it won't be long before the costume goes back on, the music strikes up, the curtain rises and you’re back onstage playing a belter and bringing joy to thousands of kids at Christmas.
+If you can get home to see family or get family up to see you, that's great, however, sometimes this is just not possible and being alone at Christmas can be hard.
+If there are any other cast or crew members stranded with you, host dinner and drinks in your digs or organise a meal somewhere local so you'll all have some company on Christmas day and can all eat, drink and be merry together.
+It won't be long before the costume goes back on, the music strikes up, the curtain rises and you’re back onstage playing a belter and bringing joy to thousands of kids at Christmas.

-So prepare yourself for the sprintathon that is Panto… it can be tough and exhausting but with the right attitude and mindset it can also be so, so satisfying and worthwhile.
+The sprintathon that is panto can be tough and exhausting but with the right attitude and mindset, it can also be so satisfying and worthwhile.